pandas-dev/pandas/doc/source/enhancingperf.rst

    %load_ext Cython

-Now, let's simply copy our functions over to cython as is (the suffix is here to distinguish between function versions):
+Now, let's simply copy our functions over to Cython as is (the suffix is here to distinguish between function versions):

 .. ipython::